BernardQuatermass/exim-wiki/SimpleGreylisting.md

     EOF
     # chown exim.exim /var/db/mta-greylist.db

+You should also note that exim will need write access to the directory the DB is in, as sqlite will create a file called mate-greylist.db-journal alongside.
+On Debian and its children, the exim user is _Debian-exim_.

 ### Greylisting ACL 'subroutine'

 This is the ACL code which implements greylisting.
 You shouldn't have to